-The Atlantic Ocean is accessed solely via special ‘passes’, situated between the Pyla dune and the Cap Ferret headland.
-It constitutes a series of channels enabling the circulation of water between the basin and the ocean.
-Moving sandbanks, swept along by the marine currents, constantly modify the course.
-The strength of the currents makes traversing these passes somewhat tricky, especially on days where there are spring tides.
+The opening onto the Atlantic Ocean is through a single access, the "passes", located between the dune of Pyla and the tip of Cap Ferret.
+It is a set of channels allowing the circulation of water between the basin and the ocean.
+Movable sandbanks carried by sea currents constantly modify its course.
+The strength of the currents makes it difficult to cross these passes, especially on a day with a high tidal coefficient.

-La Leyre with its prehistoric ferns and its exuberant nature and the island of Malprat with its reeds and cotton plants, have given rise to the nickname "little Amazon” for this unique area.
-Canoeing, bike rides, fishing, pony treks and hikes will complement the delights of the beaches of the Arcachon basin and the Atlantic coast.
+La Leyre with its prehistoric ferns and its exuberant nature, the island of Malprat with its reeds and cotton trees have given the nickname "little Amazon" to this corner.
+Canoeing, bike rides, fishing, horseback riding and hiking will be complementary allies to the joys of the beaches of the Arcachon basin and the ocean coast.

-Furthermore, close to some of the top wine-growing domains and less than an hour from Bordeaux, Biganos is the perfect place to take a deeper journey of discovery into the cultural and architectural heritage of the Gironde.
+In addition, close to the first wine estates and less than an hour from Bordeaux, Biganos is an ideal place to discover in more depth the cultural and architectural heritage of Gironde.